gstamatelat/social-influence/README.md

 ## TODO

 - There needs to be a helper function or some `Graph` member method that can return if a graph is aperiodic or not
-- Consider converting `Move` to immutable
 - http://www.cs.cornell.edu/home/kleinber/swn.d/swn.html
 - Transformation "stretch" that extends edges
 - Perhaps define an `interface VertexSimilarity` with one member `double compute(Vertex v1, Vertex v2, Graph g)` as well as an `interface VertexSimilarityMatrix` replacing `Map<VertexPair, Double>`.
 See '3.2.4.
 Definitions based on vertex similarity' in 'Community detection in graphs, Santo Fortunato'
 - PageRank and HITS test on a known graph
 - GraphOperations.combineGraphs seems like a generalization of Graph.deepCopy
-- Consider changing the iterator of Move to Iterator<MovePoint> or Iterator<GenericPair<Vertex,Double>>
 - Implement `Metadata` on `Vertex` and `Edge`